rejetto/hfs/dev-plugins.md

 `onEvent(eventName:string, callback: (object) => any)` your callback will be called on the specified event.
 Depending on the event you'll have an object with parameters in it, and may return some output.
 Refer to the specific event for further information.

-This is a list of available frontend events, with respective parameters and output.
+This is a list of available frontend events, with respective object parameter and output.

 - `additionalEntryProps`
     - you receive each entry of the list, and optionally produce HTML code that will be added in the `entry-props` container.
-    - parameters `{ entry: Entry }`
+    - parameter `{ entry: Entry }`

       The `Entry` type is an object with the following properties:
         - `n: string` name of the entry, including relative path in some cases.